Fabo011/aws-solution-architect-helper/03_Databases/databases.md

 - Different tiers for data backups.
 - Cheap data store of any kind of data.
 - Able to trigger Lambda functions.
-- Accessable by Lambda.
+- Accessible by Lambda.
 - Versioning of data in S3 possible.
-- Ability to create different path, for example /photos, /private, /secure and grant specific or differnet policies to each path.
+- Ability to create different path, for example /photos, /private, /secure and grant specific or different policies to each path.
 - Lifecycle rules: Manage things on S3 for example move data from S3 Standard to S3 Glacier or delete data which are older than 7 years.
-- Sync between S3 buckets in differnet regions possible via CLI.
+- Sync between S3 buckets in different regions possible via CLI.
 - Batch operations: Encrypt un-encrypt objects etc.
 - Event Notifications: Send events via EventBridge to over 18 AWS services like SNS, SQS, Lambda.
-- S3 is accessable via roles, can also have policies and you can create an secret link to grant access via this links to other AWS users.
+- S3 is accessible via roles, can also have policies and you can create an secret link to grant access via this links to other AWS users.
 - Requester pays model.
 You can configure that the requester pay the network costs.

 ### Use Cases